gabrielelana/mongoose-eventful/README.md

     ✓ emits changed event when the field is changed
-    ✓ emits changed:<FieldName> when the field is changed ✓ doesn't emit changed:<FieldName> when document is created with a virtual field
+    ✓ emits changed:<FieldName> when the field is changed ✓ doesn't emit changed:<FieldName> when document is created with a nested field
+    ✓ emits changed event when the field is changed
+    ✓ emits changed:<FieldName> when the field is changed with a virtual field
-    when emitChangedOnVirtualFields option is a list of virtual field paths ✓ emits change:<VirtualFieldName> when the virtual field is changed ✓ emits change:<VirtualFieldName> when dependent field is changed directly ✓ doesn't emit change:<VirtualFieldName> if the virtual field is not changed
+    when emitChangedOnVirtualFields option is a list of virtual field paths ✓ emits changed:<VirtualFieldName> when the virtual field is changed ✓ emits changed:<VirtualFieldName> when dependent field is changed directly ✓ doesn't emit changed:<VirtualFieldName> if the virtual field is not changed ✓ doen't emit changed:<VirtualFieldName> if nothing changed ✓ doen't emit changed:<VirtualFieldName> if nothing changed after creation
 ```

 # TODO
-* emits changed for fields in nested documents
+* emits changed for array fields
 * emits changed for fields in arrays of nested documents
-* emits changed for array fields
 * emits changed on virtual fields
   * detects changes on non primitive values of virtual field
   * emitChangedOnVirtualFields set to true means "for all virtual fields"